19h/Titanium.GAnalytics/README.md

 … which tracks user interaction with a css3-slider.

 ### 5. Be creative.
 Track whenever a user throws your app into the air at runtime.
+### 6. Checkout the realtime dashboard at GAnalytics.
+Awwwwwsum. <3.

 Titanium.GAnalytics